tobeva/tobeva.com/content/about/philip/_index.md

 worked on have involved graphics, but not all of them.

-I have found over the years that working in graphics, games and simulations really hones your general software engineering skills.
+I have found over the years that working in graphics, games and simulations is a fantastic way to build general software engineering skills.

-Rendering in real-time makes you mindful of the importance of performance and optimization, as well as teaching you how to evolve complex codebases over time.
-It also makes you empathetic towards the user's experience.
+Real-time rendering is demanding and it makes you mindful of the importance of performance and optimization.
+It also teaches you how to evolve complex codebases over time.
+Finally it helps you develop empathy towards the user's experience, since the user's experience is critical to graphics.

 When working I try to blend hard-core engineering with pragmatism.
 In my opinion the goal of a software developer is to solve problems and create